Proteinogenic amino acid: Chemical properties

 Following is a table listing the one-letter symbols, the three-letter symbols, and the chemical properties of the side chains of the standard amino acids.
 The masses listed are based on weighted averages of the elemental isotopes at their natural abundances.
 Forming a peptide bond results in elimination of a molecule of water.
 Therefore, the protein's mass is equal to the mass of amino acids the protein is composed of minus 18.01524 Da per peptide bond.

 General chemical properties

 Side-chain properties

-§: Values for Asp, Cys, Glu, His, Lys & Tyr were determined using the amino acid residue placed centrally in an alanine pentapeptide.
+§: Only ionizable residues have a meaningful pKa.
+Values for Asp, Cys, Glu, His, Lys & Tyr were determined using the amino acid residue placed centrally in an alanine pentapeptide.
 The value for Arg is from Pace et al. (2009).
 The value for Sec is from Byun & Kang (2011).

-N.D.: The pKa value of Pyrrolysine has not been reported.

-Note: The pKa value of an amino-acid residue in a small peptide is typically slightly different when it is inside a protein.
+Note: the pKa value of an amino-acid residue in a small peptide is typically slightly different when it is inside a protein.
 Protein pKa calculations are sometimes used to calculate the change in the pKa value of an amino-acid residue in this situation.